1711-Games/LGNC/README.md

 ### Complete schema example

-Let's consider this most comprehensive example containing two services with one and two contracts respectively, and a shared section with two entities, with one of them (`Baz`) being used by both contracts:
+Let's consider this most comprehensive example containing two services with one and two contracts respectively, and a shared section with two entities:

 ```yaml
 Shared: